MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 Security considerations include:

-- **A secure foundation for the Azure Stack HCI platform**: [Azure Stack HCI][azs-hci-basic-security] is a secure-by-default product that uses validated hardware components that use a TPM, UEFI, and Secure Boot to build a secure foundation for the Azure Stack HCI platform and workload security.
-When deployed with the default security settings, the product has Windows Defender Application Control (WDAC), Credential Guard, and BitLocker enabled.
-To simplify delegating permissions by using the PoLP, use [Azure Stack HCI built-in role-based access control (RBAC) roles][azs-hci-rbac] such as Azure Stack HCI Administrator for platform administrators, and Azure Stack HCI VM Contributor or Azure Stack HCI VM Reader for workload operators.
+- **A secure foundation for the Azure Stack HCI platform**: [Azure Stack HCI][azs-hci-basic-security] is a secure-by-default product that uses validated hardware components with a TPM, UEFI, and Secure Boot to build a secure foundation for the Azure Stack HCI platform and workload security.
+When deployed with the default security settings, Azure Stack HCI has Windows Defender Application Control, Credential Guard, and BitLocker enabled.
+To simplify delegating permissions by using the PoLP, use [Azure Stack HCI built-in role-based access control (RBAC) roles][azs-hci-rbac] such as Azure Stack HCI Administrator for platform administrators and Azure Stack HCI VM Contributor or Azure Stack HCI VM Reader for workload operators.

-- **Default security settings**: [Azure Stack HCI security default][azs-hci-security-default] applies default security settings for your Azure Stack HCI cluster during deployment, and [enables drift control](/azure-stack/hci/manage/manage-secure-baseline) to keep the nodes in a known good state.
+- **Default security settings**: [Azure Stack HCI security default][azs-hci-security-default] applies default security settings for your Azure Stack HCI cluster during deployment and [enables drift control](/azure-stack/hci/manage/manage-secure-baseline) to keep the nodes in a known good state.
 You can use the security default settings to manage cluster security, drift control, and secured core server settings on your cluster.

-- **Security event logs**: [Azure Stack HCI Syslog Forwarding][azs-hci-security-syslog] integrates with security monitoring solutions by retrieving relevant security event logs to aggregate and store events for retention in your own SIEM platform.
+- **Security event logs**: [Azure Stack HCI syslog forwarding][azs-hci-security-syslog] integrates with security monitoring solutions by retrieving relevant security event logs to aggregate and store events for retention in your own SIEM platform.

 - **Protection from threats and vulnerabilities**: [Defender for Cloud][azs-hci-defender-for-cloud] protects your Azure Stack HCI clusters from various threats and vulnerabilities.
-This strategy helps improve the security posture of your Azure Stack HCI environment and can protect against existing and evolving threats.
+This service helps improve the security posture of your Azure Stack HCI environment and can protect against existing and evolving threats.

-- **Threat detection and remediation**: [Microsoft Advanced Threat Analytics (ATA)][ms-ata] detects and remediates threats, such as those targeting Active Directory Domain Services (AD DS), that provide authentication services to Azure Stack HCI cluster nodes and their Windows Server VM workloads.
+- **Threat detection and remediation**: [Microsoft Advanced Threat Analytics][ms-ata] detects and remediates threats, such as those targeting AD DS, that provide authentication services to Azure Stack HCI cluster nodes and their Windows Server VM workloads.

 - **Network isolation**: Isolate networks if needed.
-For example, you can provision multiple logical networks that use separate virtual local area networks (vLANs) and network address ranges.
-When you use this approach, ensure that the management network can reach each logical network and vLAN so that Azure Stack HCI cluster nodes can communicate with the vLAN networks through the ToR switches or gateways.
+For example, you can provision multiple logical networks that use separate VLANs and network address ranges.
+When you use this approach, ensure that the management network can reach each logical network and VLAN so that Azure Stack HCI cluster nodes can communicate with the VLAN networks through the ToR switches or gateways.
 This configuration is required for management of the workload, such as allowing infrastructure management agents to communicate with the workload guest OS.

-  > For more information, see [Recommendations for building a segmentation strategy](/azure/well-architected/security/segmentation).
+  For more information, see [Recommendations for building a segmentation strategy](/azure/well-architected/security/segmentation).

 ### Cost optimization